StarryPy/StarryPy3k/README.md

 down a level.

-(THIS STEP ONLY NEEDED FOR PYTHON BELOW VERSION 3.4) Once you're in the StarryPy folder, run 'pip install -r requirements.txt' to install all of the dependencies.
+(THIS STEP ONLY NEEDED FOR PYTHON BELOW VERSION 3.4) Once you're in the StarryPy folder, run 'pip3 install -r requirements.txt' to install all of the dependencies.

-If you get enum34 error, run 'pip install enum34'.
+If you get enum34 error, run 'pip3 install enum34'.

 Finally, once that's done, we can move onto configuration.